WeizhenWang-1210/MetaVQA/README.md

 ## Set-of-Mark Annotation:
 - Checkout `som/masking.py`
 ## VQA Generation
 - Checkout `scripts/test_vqagen.sh` for sample code.
+The creation of set-of-mark annotated data will also be taken care of.

+## Export the dataset
+- Checkout `som/qa_utils.py`

 # Dataset Release